"Types (classes) of pain medication

 Pain medications are drugs used to relieve discomfort associated with disease, injury, or surgery.
 Because the pain process is complex, there are many types of pain drugs that provide relief by acting "...

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

-OXYCODONE SUSTAINED-ACTION - ORAL
+OXYCODONE EXTENDED-RELEASE - ORAL

 COMMON BRAND NAME(S): Oxycontin

 WARNING: Oxycodone has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing or how oxycodone works.
 Tell your doctor or pharmacist of all medications that you use, especially of drugs that can affect how oxycodone works (see also Drug Interactions section).
 Be sure you know how to take oxycodone and what other drugs you should avoid taking with it.
 The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

 Do not break, crush, chew, or dissolve this medication.
 Taking broken, crushed, chewed, or dissolved extended-release oxycodone could cause a fatal overdose.